 Chermoula is a marinade that North Africans use in their cooking.
 It is usually used to flavor fish or seafood, but it can be used with legume and vegetables.
 Very healthy.

-It’s strange, for someone who grew up in a Moroccan home, I only discovered chermoula in my early twenties.
-I discovered it in Mogador, not the Moroccan city, where my grandmother was born but the Moroccan cafe/restaurant in the East Village in New York.
+It’s strange, for someone who grew up in a Moroccan home, I learnt about chermoula sauce in my early twenties in Cafe Mogador in the East Village (Mogador is the Moroccan city, where my maternal grandmother was from.

 My mother did cook and braise many dishes with the chermoula ingredients but she didn’t grind them into a paste.
 Grinding the herbs and spices together creates a pesto like sauce that has a strong and rich flavor.

 Cilantro and parsley are commonly used in the Moroccan kitchen.
 I remember as a kid that my mom always had a bunch of cilantro or parsley, or both, submerged in a bowl of water on the kitchen counter.